A topological characterisation of the Kashiwara-Vergne groups: Topological characterisation of the groups and

 the outer rectangle commutes and that the $\widehat{Z}$ maps are invertible.
 It follows that the square on the right-hand side commutes.
-An identical argument works for orientation switches.
+An identical argument works for the other operations.
 Thus, $G$ is a skeleton preserving circuit algebra automorphism which commutes with unzips and orientation switches.

 The automorphism $G$ is filtered because the composite $G\circ \widehat{Z}$ is filtered and $\widehat{Z}$ is a filtered isomorphism, therefore $G=G\circ \widehat{Z} \circ \widehat{Z}^{-1}$ is a composition of filtered maps.